Swiss Financial Market Supervisory Authority: Federal Banking Commission

+Creation of FINMA

 FINMA was founded on the 22 June 2007 with the passing of the Federal Act on the Swiss Financial Market Supervisory Authority (FINMASA).
-This merged the FBC with the Federal Office of Private Insurance (FOPI) and the Anti-Money Laundering Control Authority into one agency responsible for all financial regulation in Switzerland.
+This merged the EBK-CFB with the Federal Office of Private Insurance (FOPI) and the Anti Money Laundering Control Authority into one agency responsible for all financial regulation in Switzerland.

-Switzerland is home to two of the worlds major banks UBS and Credit Suisse and as these are significant to the Swiss economy, FINMA has a special regulatory team dedicated to each of these two institutions.
+Switzerland is home to UBS, one of the world's major banks, and given its significance to the Swiss economy, FINMA has a dedicated regulatory team overseeing its operations.

 All Swiss banks must receive a banking license from FINMA.
 Since 2019, certain fintech companies can also apply for a "FinTech banking license".
-As of February 2022, four companies have been granted fintech banking licenses: Yapeal AG, SR Saphirstein AG (Fiat24), Mogli AG, and Klarpay AG.
+As of May 2025, four companies hold fintech banking licenses: Bivial AG, Relio AG, SR Saphirstein AG and Yapeal AG.

 UBS and US tax affair

 On 19 February 2009, the US government filed suit against UBS to reveal the names of all 52,000 U.S. customers, alleging that the bank and these customers conspired to defraud the US tax authority IRS of legitimately owed tax revenue.
 However revealing customer names was contrary to Swiss law and put UBS in a difficult position.
 Eventually UBS, with the support of FINMA, agreed to provide the names of 250 to 300 clients through FINMA and pay U.S. $780 million fines to settle the matter.
-FINMA used a section of the Act provided for situations in which a bank is threatened with bankruptcy to allow this to happen.
-Subsequently, in February 2009 the Federal Administrative Court of Switzerland ordered FINMA to stop the transmission to the U.S. tax authorities.
-However it is believed that data from 250 UBS clients had already been transmitted.
+FINMA used sections 25 and 26 of the Banking Act, provided for situations in which a bank is threatened with bankruptcy, to allow this to happen.
+Subsequently, in February 2009, the Federal Administrative Court of Switzerland ordered FINMA to stop the transmission to the U.S. tax authorities.